mainmatter/playbook/src/project-procedure/digital-products/README.md

 functionality to concrete UI elements, but without potentially distracting stylistic details of high-fidelity designs.
 Once the wireframes are agreed upon by all relevant stakeholders, mockups of the user story can be created.
-Use the foundation as a base to style the mockups, creating UI components with future reusability in mind.
+Use the visual foundation developed previously as a base to style the mockups, creating UI components with future reusability in mind.
 As the design grows, reuse components as often as possible to ensure consistency and efficiency in the project.
 Later steps will likely be focused on smaller feature sets and build up on previous foundational decisions.